 GRANT - Vision Zero in Road Safety

 Are you part of a school district, parent advisory council (PAC), a road safety advocacy group or other non-government organization (NGO) in need of funding for road safety improvements that will result in a reduction in road user injuries or the severity of those injuries?
-The opportunity to apply for a Vision Zero in Road Safety grant opened on November 1, 2021.
+The opportunity to apply for a Vision Zero in Road Safety grant ends on January 16, 2023.

 The grants of $5,000 to $20,000 are aimed at small and remote communities to "advance the implementation of innovative, technology-driven, proven and low-cost road safety crash countermeasures."